 Choose from these formats for Ann’s business storytelling training courses:

 - In-house training programs: Bring Ann in to train your whole team with on-site or online courses.

-- Public Master Classes: Build your own blog writing skills when you attend one of our writing workshops near you.
+- Public Master Classes: Build your own creative-writing skills when you attend one of our writing workshops near you.

 - Association workshops: Bring Ann to your conference or chapter for a keynote, breakout session or professional development program.

 I’m ready to tap the power of storytelling!